corrilan/raspberry-pi-zero-w-linux-digital-photo-frame/README.md

 <li>I have used a weaker password for the sharing feature as non techy family members will need to type it in - perhaps this can be adapted to use 2FA in the future.</li>
 </ul>

-I urge you to be as hot on security with your own implementations of the photo frame.
+I urge you to think about security as a priority with your own implementation of the photo frame.

 <h1>What features does the current code offer?</h1>